 Lipid-based liquid crystals as drug delivery vehicles for antimicrobial peptides

-The development of antimicrobial resistance is a great challenge within health sectors worldwide.
-Thus, demand for new, efficient treatments is urgent in order to treat various bacterial infections.
-Antimicrobial peptides (AMPs) are a group of antibiotics that have gained more and more attraction in the past decade.
-AMPs suffer from relatively low stability due to proteolytic and chemical degradation.
-As a consequence, carrier systems to protect the AMPs are highly needed to achieve efficient treatments in the clinic.
+The development of antimicrobial resistance is a great challenge within the health sector around the world.
+The demand for new efficient treatments is alarming in order to treat various bacterial infections in the near future.
+Antimicrobial peptides (AMPs) are a group of novel antibiotics that have gain more and more attraction the past decade.
+However, AMPs suffers from relatively low stability due to proteolytic and chemical degradation.
+As a consequence, carrier systems protecting the AMPs are highly needed for achieving efficient treatments.

 liquid crystalline nanoparticles